SimonLembeye/out-of-distribution-detection/README.md

 Test: execute ```test.py```, net_architecture and training_name have to be consistent.
 The results have been obtained by executing this file as is.

+Project made by Simon Lembeye, Emile Lucas and Muhammed Memedi.